+I. Use of Inhalers

-- G. Use of Inhalers: A student with asthma may possess and use his/her medication during an IHSA competition, while under the supervision of school personnel, provided the school meets the outlined procedures of self-administration in the Illinois School Code. - H. Alcoholic Beverages and IHSA Regional Events: The possession, distribution, sale and/or consumption of alcoholic beverages are prohibited at the site and on any affiliated property of any IHSA Regional contest.
-Regional hosts are required to make all Regional contest sites and any affiliated property, including parking lots, fan accommodation areas, and other school or event venue property, alcohol free zones on the date or dates of any IHSA event being held at the site.
+A student with asthma may possess and use his/her medication during an IHSA competition, while under the supervision of school personnel, provided the school meets the outlined procedures of self-administration in the Illinois School Code.

+J. Alcoholic Beverages and IHSA State Series Events

+The possession, distribution, sale and/or consumption of alcoholic beverages are prohibited at the site and on any affiliated property of any IHSA state series contest.
+State series hosts are required to make all state series contest sites and any affiliated property, including parking lots, fan accommodation areas, and other school or event venue property, alcohol free zones on the date or dates of any IHSA event being held at the site.
 Violation of this policy by an event host will subject the host to a penalty for violation of IHSA By-law 2.020.
 Such penalty may include but not necessarily be limited to prohibition against subsequent event hosting assignments.
-Violation of this policy by a non-hosting member school will subject the school to penalty for violation of IHSA By-law 2.020.
-Patrons of any IHSA Regional contest determined to be in violation of this policy will be removed from the premise, and law enforcement officials will be called as warranted.
+Violation of this policy by a nonhosting member school will subject the school to penalty for violation of IHSA By-law 2.020.
+Patrons of any IHSA state series contest determined to be in violation of this policy will be removed from the premise, and law enforcement officials will be called as warranted.
 No ticket refunds will be granted in such cases.